How to Fix Error 0x80070070

 Solution 5: Move Files to External Storage

-If you have personal files consuming significant space, moving them to external storage can quickly free up your system drive.
+If your personal files are taking up a lot of space, move them to an external drive.
+This can quickly free up room on your main drive.

 Files to Consider Moving